exonum/exonum-doc/src/get-started/timestamping-tutorial.md

   pub struct TimestampProof {
       /// Proof of the last block.
       pub block_info: BlockProof,
-      /// Actual state hashes of the timestamping service with their proofs. pub state_proof: MapProof<Hash, Hash>,
+      /// Actual state hashes of the Timestamping Service with their proofs. pub state_proof: MapProof<Hash, Hash>,
       /// Proof of existence of a specific entry in the timestamping database. pub timestamp_proof: MapProof<Hash, TimestampEntry>,